socketsupply/socket/README.md

 * Local First, a full featured File system API & Bluetooth.
 * P2P & Cloud, built to support a new generation of apps that can connect directly to each other by providing a high performance UDP API.
-* Use any backend.
+* Use any backend, business logic can be written in any language, Python, Rust, Node.js, etc. The backend is even completely optional.
-* Use any frontend.
+* Use any frontend, you can use your favorite front end framework to create your UIs, React, Svelte, Vue.
 * Maintainable, zero dependencies and a smaller code base than any other competing project.
 * Lean & Fast, uses a smaller memory footprint and creates smaller binaries than any other competing project.